-Erasmus+ students at Cardiff University for 24 weeks or less will need to manually request their council tax exemption letter (see the Erasmus+ student section of this page).
+Incoming European and international exchange students at Cardiff University for 24 weeks or less must manually request their council tax exemption letter (see this page's incoming European and international exchange student section).

-A council tax exemption certificate will exempt you from paying council tax as a full time student.
-You will need to give this certificate to your landlord or the local Council that is requesting evidence of your eligibility for exemption.
+A Council Tax exemption certificate will exempt you from paying Council Tax as a full-time student.
+You will need to give this certificate to your landlord or the local Council requesting evidence of your eligibility for exemption.

-This certificate relates to you as an individual and not the address shown on it, if you change your address you should not need a new certificate.
+This certificate relates to you as an individual, not the address shown on it.
+If you change your address, you should not need a new certificate.

-Students who are living in University Accommodation do not need a council tax certificate, but one has been provided in case you move into private accommodation.
+Students living in university accommodation do not need a Council Tax certificate, but one has been provided in case you move into private accommodation.

-Erasmus+ students at Cardiff University for 24 weeks or less will need to manually request their council tax exemption letter.
+Incoming European and international exchange students at Cardiff University for 24 weeks or less must manually request their Council Tax exemption letter.

-If you are studying at Cardiff University for less than 24 weeks, you will need to send Cardiff City Council a letter from your home university confirming that you are on a full time programme of study.
+If you are studying at Cardiff University for less than 24 weeks, you must send Cardiff Council a letter from your home university confirming that you are on a full-time programme of study.

-You will also need a Council Tax letter from Cardiff University, confirming that your time studying here is part of a full time programme in your home country.
-You will need to manually request this letter from Cardiff University’s Student Records department.
-You can contact Student Operations via the Ask Cardiff helpdesk.
+You will also need a Council Tax letter from Cardiff University confirming that your time studying here is part of a full-time programme in your home country.
+You must manually request this letter from Cardiff University’s Student Operations team via the Student Connect portal.

-If you are an Erasmus+ student studying for more than 24 weeks, you will receive the council tax certificate via email within 24 hours of completing enrollment.
+If you are an incoming European or an international exchange student studying for more than 24 weeks, you will receive the Council Tax certificate via email within 24 hours of completing enrolment.